nette/command-line/readme.md

 composer require nette/command-line
 ```

-The last stable release requires PHP version 7.1 or newer.
+It requires PHP version 7.1 and supports PHP up to 7.4.

 If you like Nette, **[please make a donation now](https://nette.org/donate)**.
 Thank you!